iliocatallo/mire/README.md

 #### `Generic#of`

 Creates a generic function starting from a function.
-The new generic function will have the same name and arity as the input function.
+The new generic function has the same name and arity as the input function.
 In other words, `Generic#of` promotes a function to a generic function in the same way `Array#of` promotes a single value to an array.

 ```javascript
 const sum = Generic.of(function sum(x, y) {